A Surveillance Society?

 Enter Biometrics.
 Face recognition technology to be precise.
-This technology, along with the wider field of video analytics, is set to transform CCTV surveillance.
+This technology, along with the wider field of video analytics, is transforming CCTV surveillance.
 Video analytics is arguably a nascent technology, but face recognition on the other hand is here.
 Ready to deploy.
-Now.
-A recent study by the US National Institute of Standards and Technology (NIST) demonstrated that the accuracy achieved by the first place vendor (NEC) can provide clear and measurable benefits to a range of applications, including surveillance.
+The accuracy being demonstrated by vendors provides clear and measurable benefits to a range of applications, including surveillance.

 It seems that every new technology brings a realisation of new benefits and efficiencies, countered by a plethora of malicious uses of the technology by the less desirable elements of our global society, quickly followed by counter-measures and protections.
 This is a saga that we are all already familiar with in our daily lives.
 Examples range from the severe and extreme of nuclear medicine versus atomic weapons, through to online credit-card shopping versus financial identity theft.
 I’ve recently had a credit card used for over £3,500 of illegal transactions.
 Though this incident was highly inconvenient and disruptive to my life, I did not hesitate to accept a replacement card.
 Not to do so would have unacceptably disenfranchised me from modern society.